No Dark Side of the Moon

 A quick search on the web shows plenty of references to the “Dark Side of the Moon.”

 It is the title of a widely popular album from 1973 by English rock band Pink Floyd.
-There are also several films with the same name, including an American 1990 science fiction thriller and fantasy action “Transformers: Dark Side of the Moon” from 2011, and the German thriller “Die dunkle Seite des Mondes” from 2015 involving a lawyer who becomes a wanted man after a psychedelic mushroom trip.
+There are also films with the same name: an American 1990 science fiction thriller and fantasy action film “Transformers: Dark Side of the Moon” and German thriller “Die dunkle Seite des Mondes” involving a lawyer who becomes a wanted man after a psychedelic mushroom trip.

 You will also find a vast amount of more or less humorous conspiracy theories about secret Moon bases and UFOs, along with images from the far side of the Moon showing what some claim to be structures created by humans or aliens.